RENCI-NRIG/x-cite/theme1/PE103/debugging.md

 print(f"0 deg C in fahrenheit: {celsius_to_fahrenheit(0)}")
 ```

-Now you can run the program, and step through the code following the
+Now you can run the program with `python3 -m temperature.py`.
+Once the
-`breakpoint()`, and continue running without the debugger using the
+execution reaches the line with `breakpoint()`, you will be dropped
-`continue` command.
+into the `pdb` shell.

 ## Using unit tests